MokoenaLee/hang_person_V2/README.md

 Tests (hang_person_V2/spec/hangperson_game_spec.rb)
 ====================================================
-I have written 18 rspec tests to ensure that the code is working as expected.
+I have written 18 rspec tests to ensure that the code is working as expected(screenshot included in the directory)

 I wrote these tests when I was adapting my non- SaaS application to a SaaS based application to ensure:
 - that the application displays expected behavior when the user first navigates to the starting page and initiates a game